Common Questions From Spouses Petitioning Divorce

 Divorce Lawyers Rockville, MD

-When spouses realize it is finally time to petition a divorce, they may be overwhelmed with questions about what to expect, what certain legal terminology means, and how long the entire process may take.
-It can be helpful for divorcing couples to consult with an attorney who is knowledgeable in divorce legalities, for insight, guidance, representation, strategy, and support.
-Spouses who want to save money and go through divorce on their own, may find they spend more time feeling frustrated and stressed.
-Here we have listed a few common questions parting spouses may ask an attorney during a consultation:
+When spouses realize it is finally time to petition a divorce, they may be overwhelmed with questions about what to expect, what specific legal terminology means, and how long the entire process may take.
+It can help divorced couples to consult with divorce lawyers Rockville, MD.
+An attorney who is knowledgeable in divorce legalities can provide insight, guidance, representation, strategy, and support.
+Here is a list of a few common questions divorcing marriage partners may ask an attorney during a consultation:

 Q: What does it mean if the divorce is uncontested?

-A: Not all spouses that enter divorce agree that it is the right decision.
-An uncontested divorce simply means that both spouses agree to the divorce, and that there is no opposition to the decision.
-The spouses have agreed to negotiate terms for the settlement, including things like debt division, child custody, alimony, property, and more.
-When there is a mutual agreement and each spouse is willing to participate in the process, this may also be referred to as a consent divorce.
+A: At times, marriage partners enter divorce proceedings, agreeing that it is the right decision.
+An uncontested divorce means that both spouses agree to the divorce and that there is no opposition to the decision.
+They can work civilly together and agree to negotiate terms for the settlement, including things like debt division, child custody and support, alimony or spousal support, property division, and more.
+When a mutual agreement exists, each spouse is willing to participate in the process.
+This is also referred to as a consensual divorce.

 Q: Do all states recognize a “no-fault” divorce?

 A: Currently, all states in America have passed laws that permit divorce when at least one spouse no longer desires to be married to the other.
-In previous times, the only route a person could get a divorce was if he or she proved the other spouse had committed something unjust within the marriage.
-For example, one spouse may have to gather evidence that their partner had cheated, been abusive, was sent to prison for felony charges, or were deemed mentally unstable.
-As you can imagine, this used to make it quite difficult to exit marriages that were simply no longer working and not due to any specific incidents.
+At one time, the only route a person could use to get a divorce was if he or she proved the other spouse had committed something unjust within the marriage.
+For example, one spouse may have had to provide evidence that their partner had cheated, been abusive, was sent to prison for felony charges, or were deemed mentally unstable.
+As you can imagine, this used to make it quite challenging to exit marriages that were simply no longer working and not due to any specific incidents.

 Q: Are there any factors that may prolong divorce finalization?

-A: Yes, certain elements of the divorce could result in the entire process taking much longer than anticipated.
+A: Yes, some aspects of the divorce could result in the entire process taking much longer than anticipated.
 On average, a divorce may take up to a year or longer to complete.
-Here are a list of requirements for divorce that can add extra time.
-It may be a good idea to talk with divorce lawyers Rockville, MD relies on about these provisions, to see if they apply to the state you currently reside:
+Here is a list of requirements for divorce that can add extra time.
+It may be a good idea to talk with divorce lawyers Rockville, MD to see if theses provisions apply to you in the state in which you currently reside:

-- Separation Requirements: In some states, you and your husband or wife must be living apart for a designated period of time before you can get a divorce.
+- Separation Requirements: In some states, divorcing spouses must be living apart for a designated length of time before they can get a divorce.
 The time requirement may range anywhere from none, up to a few years.

 - Residency Requirements: State laws may require that both spouses reside within the state before they can receive a divorce.
 The time requirement may range from none, up to twelve months.

-- Other Divorce Requirements: Some states may necessitate spouses attend mediation, marriage counseling, or education classes before they can get a divorce.
-However, the issues related to the petition for marriage and whether one spouse has been abusive towards the other, are likely to be taken into consideration.
+- Other Divorce Requirements: Some states may require spouses to attend mediation, marriage counseling, or education classes before they can get a divorce.
+However, the issues related to the petition for divorce, such as whether one spouse has been abusive towards the other, are likely to be taken into consideration.